Alaverdi monastery

 FOOD.

-‘Every Georgian dish is a poem‘ said Pushkin.
+Every Georgian dish is a poem‘ said Pushkin.
 Visiting Georgia is a feast for every visitor because of the special Georgian habits.
 Each guest is considered a gift of God and they show this in many ways.
-They open the doors of their houses and receive you as a family member and offer you an abundance of food: and I enjoyed this several times in one week!
+They open the doors of their houses and receive you as a family member and offer you an abundance of food: I enjoyed this several times in one week!
 Their sense of hospitality is beyond everything I experienced in Europe.
 Their traditional food is original and authentic.
 Bread and cheese are the most important parts of the dinner but they are very creative in preparing them.
-Cheese can be boiled in milk, fried on a frying pan, and flavoured with oils and spices.
-In the various regions of Georgia you can find various versions of these dishes.
+Cheese can be boiled in milk, fried on a frying pan, and flavored with oils and spices.
+In various regions of Georgia you can find many versions of these dishes.
 Khachapuri, Georgian cheese bread, is one of the national dishes, it resembles a bit the pita of some Balkan countries but it is different.
 Chickirtmais is a traditional Georgian chicken soup.
-There are many traditional meat dishes like Shish kebab, Satsvi.
-Pkhali is a key part of Georgian cuisine: a mix of leaves of various vegetables like spinach, beetroot, cabbage, leek etc, with mashed nuts, salt, vinegar, pepper, spices and herbs.
-Sauces are used everywhere in Georgia as also spices and nuts.
-And there is such an abundance of vegetables in all preparations, raw, cooked, boiled, etc.
+There are many traditional meat dishes like Shish kebab, SatsviPkhali is a key part of Georgian cuisine: a mix of leaves of various vegetables like spinach, beetroot, cabbage, leek etc., with mashed nuts, salt, vinegar, pepper, spices, and herbs.
+Sauces are used everywhere in Georgia such as spices and nuts.
+And vegetables are abundant in all preparations, raw, cooked, boiled, etc.

 TBILISI